bitcointranscripts/bitcointranscripts/bitcoin-magazine/the-politics-of-bitcoin-development.md

 And you had to do marketing at that point.
 I'm not a marketing person.
 I like to discuss downsides as much as I like to discuss upsides.
-And I think with a more objective approach to the tradeoffs that are involved, we can make better progress, we can come to proposals that are ultimately better engineered, that had more review, that are safer than if we all try to do some piecemeal little changes.
+I think with a more objective approach to the tradeoffs that are involved, we can make better progress, we can come to proposals that are ultimately better engineered, that had more review, that are safer than if we all try to do some piecemeal little changes.
 Because as much as we try to bolt those down, the combination of multiple of these very targeted changes could still open up functionality in their combination.
 And so it's a very nuanced discussion to have.
 And if we throw propaganda in the mix, then all we get is noise at the end.